 HIP99024 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD190664.
 The Id of the star in the Gould Star Catalogue is 110.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.

 110 G. Aql has a spectral type of K0.
-This means the star is an orange to red star.
+This means the star is a orange to red star.
 The star is 7317.00000000 Parsecs from the Galactic Centre or terms of Light Years is 23865.3718804800000000s.
 The star has a B-V Colour Index of 1.15 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,663 Kelvin.

-110 G. Aql has been calculated as 7.27 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 5,297,165.59.km.
+110 G. Aql Radius has been calculated as being 7.61 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 5,297,165.59.km.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 8.12.
 The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.

 110 G. Aql has an apparent magnitude of 6.47 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of 1.47 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.24.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 1.37 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.23.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 10.00 which gave the calculated distance to 110 G. Aql as 326.16 light years away from us or 100 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 9.00 which put 110 G. Aql at a distance of 362.40 light years or 111.11 parsecs.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 9.57 which gave the calculated distance to 110 G. Aql as 340.82 light years away from Earth or 104.49 parsecs.
+It would take a spaceship travelling at the speed of light, 340.82 years to get there.
+We don't have the technology or spaceship that can carry people over that distance yet.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Traditional Name||110 G. Aql|
+|Traditional/Proper Name||110 G. Aql|